-261 AP WORLD HISTORY

-PREREQUISITE: US History CP or ECC US History
+261 AP WORLD HISTORY GRADES: 11-12 PREREQUISITE: US History CP or ECC US History 1 CREDIT

 This is a college level course.
 This course will cover broad themes dating back from 8,000 B.C.E. to the present.
-The themes that will be studied are interaction between humans and the environment; development and interaction of cultures; state-building, expansion, and conflict; creation, expansion, and interaction of economic system; and development and transformation of social structures.
+The themes that will be studied are interaction between humans and the environment; development and interaction of cultures; state-building, expansion, and conflict; creation, expansion, and interaction of economic systems; and development and transformation of social structures.
 The intense study of this course will look to examine these broad themes, as opposed to more detailed study of individuals and events.
-Students completing this course ill also be required to participate in History Day projects.
 By studying AP World History, the student will take the AP exam in the spring with the goal of obtaining college credit for work completed in high school.
-Students will complete a summer assignment.